jpverkamp/blog/content/programming/advent-of-code/2024/2024-12-06-wanderiantor.md

 Quick enough for now!

+I did have some fun rendering this one:

+<video controls src="/embeds/2024/aoc/day6-part1.mp4" width="100%"></video>

+The colors don't mean anything, they just look fun.

 ## Part 2

 > How many points are there such that you can add exactly 1 wall to make the guard walk in a repeating loop?